sotieno/AirBnB_clone/web_static/README.md

 # AirBnB Clone - Web static
-This is the second segment of the AirBnB project that will collectively cover fundamental concepts of HTML and CSS languages.
+This is the segment of the AirBnB clone project that will collectively cover fundamental concepts of HTML and CSS languages.
 Here we begin to build the front end of the AirBnB clone step by step.
 HTML is used to create the structure of the page and CSS is used to create the styling of the page.

+## Key objectives

+* Create the HTML files for the web application
+* Create templates for each object of interest